hergin/mdeforall/README.md

 ## First Apperance at MODELS Conference 2020

-Below is a the video recording of our vision paper about the topic:
+Below is a the video recording of our vision paper about the topic.

 [![Presentation](http://img.youtube.com/vi/orb2BIS2u5I/0.jpg)](http://www.youtube.com/watch?v=orb2BIS2u5I "MODELS 2020 Talk for the MDEforALL")

+## Vision Paper is accepted at MODELS Conference

+You can check the paper [here](https://dl.acm.org/doi/10.1145/3365438.3410959).